xavierlepretre/polymesh_docs/Polymesh/docs/permissioned_roles.md

 ## Network Users

-All users of Polymesh go through a [Customer Due Diligence](cdd.md) process.
+All users of Polymesh go through a [Customer Due Diligence](cdd.md) (CDD) process.
 With a valid CDD claim, a user can send and receive POLYX and interact with the Polymesh primitives to create and manage their identities and assets, settle instructions and so on.

 ## Operators

-Operators nodes are special nodes in the Polymesh network which author new blocks, and participate in finalising the blockchain.
+Operators nodes are special nodes in the Polymesh network, which author new blocks, and participate in finalising the blockchain.

 Unlike a permissionless network, in order to run an operator node, a user must be permissioned through the on-chain governance process.
 This is done via a [Polymesh Improvement Proposal](./governance.md).